adilerchouk/RecruitR/Readme.md

 ### The data

-This project uses data about job positions, users (candidates, HR and recruiter) and it assumes that it's stored in a MongoDB database.
+This project uses data about job positions, candidates, recruiters and it assumes that it's stored in a MongoDB database.
 Since I can't include a link to my dev database, I've pasted the same data here so you can toss it into your own (I called mine "recruitR_DB"), create your collections, and add the data.

 Basically, you'll need four collections: